Bookings now closed for long weekend - see more infor here:https://fordsfarm.com.au/coronavirus-instructions/

-Winter is here which means mandarins and citrus fruit are ripe.
-Fords Farm opens to the public this weekend of 1 and 2 June 2019 from 10am to 4pm every weekend until all the fruit has gone.
-I can't wait to get my teeth into this delicious sweet fruit.
+The sudden drop in temperatures shows that winter is here and this means delicious mandarins and citrus fruit are ready for the picking.
+Fords Farm will open to the public the weekend of 6 and 7 June 2020from 9am to 4pm every weekend until all the fruit has gone.

-We wandered through and around the fruit-laden trees, bright orange dots amongst the dark green foliage.
-The kids were running ahead on the hunt for the sweetest and largest mandarins they could find.
+We wandered through the fruit-laden trees, bright orange dots amongst the dark green foliage.
+The kids ran ahead, buckets in hand on the hunt for the sweetest and largest mandarins they could find.
 Not much sampling occurred as it somehow turned into a race to see who could fill their buckets first before handing them over to their parents to carry back.

-There is a selection of the Farm's homemade jams (mandarin and whisky, orange and brandy), honey, and chutneys on offer, too.
+There is a selection of the farm's homemade jams (mandarin and whisky, orange and brandy), honey, and chutneys on offer, too.
 Or have a go at making your own mandarin marmalade with your bucket loads of mandarins.
-There is also freshly squeezed mandarin juice on offer which you must try.

 Council has provided signage to state that Laughtondale Gully Road is now closed as the road is dangerous and difficult to navigate.

 Travel on Old Northern Road all the way into Wisemans Ferry and when you see the township there is a road on your right (Singleton Road).
 Simply follow the big yellow signs all the way past Watkins Farm to the end of the road to Fords Farm.

 Prices for Pick your own.